-Engineering students who complete the two-year Engineering Diploma program are admitted to the third year in the engineering discipline of their choice at the Technical University of Nova Scotia (TUNS).
-Those who elect the Agricultural Engineering discipline at TUNS enter the co-op program, which is sponsored jointly by TUNS and NSAC.
+Engineering Students who complete the two-year Engineering Diploma program are admitted to the third year in the engineering discipline of their choice at DalTech.
+Those who elect the Biosystems (Agricultural) or Environmental Engineering disciplines at DalTech which are sponsored jointly by DalTech and NSAC may elect to complete them as co-op programs.

-The Pre-Vet program also serves as the first two years of the B.Sc.(Agr.) program, Animal Science option.
+The Pre-Vet program also serves as the first two

+years of the B.Sc.(Agr.) program, Animal Science option.
 Transfer to other options of the B.Sc.(Agr.) program is possible, but it may take three more years to complete the B.Sc.(Agr.) program.

-NSAC students in the Agricultural Sciences who successfully complete the prescribed courses and number of credits, and who make a cumulative average at or above the minimum required, and who are in good standing will be granted the degree of Bachelor of Science in Agriculture, B.Sc.(Agr.).
+NSAC students in the Agricultural Sciences who successfully complete the prescribed courses and number of credits, and who make a cumulative average at or above the minimum required (60%), and who are in good standing will be granted the degree of Bachelor of Science in Agriculture, B.Sc.(Agr.).